algobulls/pyalgotrading/docs/strategies/strategy_guides/common_strategy_guide.md

 from pyalgotrading.strategy import *
 ```

-### Python Build Web
+### Phoenix Web
 Now, if you prefer a web-based approach, we've got you covered.
-Head over to the "Code New Strategy" section on the Python Build page of the AlgoBulls website.
+Head over to the "Code New Strategy" section on the Phoenix page of the AlgoBulls website.
 Here, you can craft your strategy without the need to import any classes or packages.
 The choice is yours – flexibility at its best.

 ---